 -

 Any text labels that are longer than the longest bar will now wrap onto multiple lines.
-You can adjust the width of the bars under Mini bar charts >> Width.
+You can adjust the width of the bars through the Width option of the Mini bar charts settings.

 - 7